morchalabi/DeepPDAC/README.md

 # DeepPDAC
 Deep learning predictive model trained on the TME of primary PDACs with recurrence to liver or other sites.
+THe model is written in rpy (R and Python) and is able to predict if the input single-cell transcriptome data of a patient may recur in the liver or not.